JaneliaSciComp/TileAlignment/README.md

 SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Contributors: Gennady Denisov
+Contributor: Gennady Denisov

-Acknowledgements: Khaled Khairy and Goran Ceric and
+Acknowledgements: Khaled Khairy and Goran Ceric